 Speaking in Tongues

 As a self-proclaimed perfectionist, K.ZIA’s debut record Genesis has been in the works for a long time.
 Partly French and partly English and barely half an hour long, listening to the album is like a roller coaster ride that ends too fast.
-Even though it might not sound like it, Genesis contains the first efforts of the artist of write French songs.
+Even though it might not sound like it, Genesis contains the first efforts of the artist of writing French songs.
 “Ever since I started making music, I was writing in English because that was the language I learned to write and read in.
 But certain parts of myself were not really represented by that.
 Some things needed to be expressed differently.”
 To find a way to encompass her different facets inn the music, K.ZIA allows herself to skip between languages.

 Masculine and Feminine Energy